felipewer/docker-https-ssh-tunnel/readme.md

 locally.

 - Clone this repo
-- Replace the content of `identity.pub` with your own SSH public key.
+- Create the `identity.pub` file with your own SSH public key.
+Look in `identity.pub.sample` for help.
 - Adjust file permissions:
 ```
 chmod 644 identity.pub